VWO Acquires Navilytics to Offer Visitor Behavior Analysis Capabilities

 You will see many of the Navilytics features ported into VWO and continue to live and expand there.
 So expect many more feature announcements in future.

 In fact, all of the Navilytics muscle has been improved upon and clubbed under one functionality that we call Visual Behavior Analysis (VBA).
-To understand more about the features on offer, head over here.
+Click on the link to know more about it.

 Beginning now, we’ve made available visitor recordings, form analysis and element list.